 There are a number of different types of operations for more serious cases of emphysema.
 They include:

 - Lung volume reduction surgery (LVRS).
-In this procedure, a surgeon removes the upper part of one or both of your lungs.
+In this procedure, a surgeon removes part of one or both of your lungs.
 The goal is to take out your nonworking air sacs so it’s easier to breathe.
 This is major surgery, so your heart has to be strong and the rest of your lungs need to be healthy before you can have it.
 You’ll also need to quit smoking and complete a pulmonary rehabilitation program before the operation.

 - Bullectomy.
 In rare cases, air sacs in the lungs caused by emphysema grow larger and can press against healthy parts of the lung.
 These oversized sacs are called bullae.
 A bullectomy is surgery to remove them.

-- Lung Transplant.
+- Lung transplant.
 Lung transplants are possible for the most severe cases.
 This is a 6- to 10-hour surgery, after which you’ll be in the hospital for 8 to 21 days -- if there are no complications.
 The two biggest risks of the operation are infection and rejection of the transplanted organ.